A Nested Iterative Algorithm for Zero-Sum Linear-Quadratic Stochastic Differential Games in an Infinite Horizon: Preliminary

-\begin{remark} For the stochastic GTAREs \eqref{lqzsdg:gtare}, the general theoretical framework of $({SDG})^{\,0}_{\infty}$ only requires that $R(P)$ satisfies $\mathcal{R}(S(P)) \subseteq \mathcal{R}(R(P))$ in \Cite{Sun2020_book}.
+\begin{remark} For the stochastic GTARE \eqref{zslqsdg:gtare}, the general theoretical framework of $({SDG})^{\,0}_{\infty}$ only requires that $R(P)$ satisfies $\mathcal{R}(S(P)) \subseteq \mathcal{R}(R(P))$ in \cite{Sun2020_book}.
 However, in our subsequent discussion, we impose the slightly stronger condition that $R(P)$ be of full rank.
-This requirement is well-motivated as it allows us to focus on the core structural properties of the ZSLQSDG.
+This requirement is well-motivated as it allows us to focus on the core structural properties of the $({SDG})^{\,0}_{\infty}$.
 We therefore restrict our analysis to the case where $R(P)$ is full rank. \end{remark}